sallkhad/SeeSD/Makerspace/readme.md

 Welcome to Ubbil SeeSD Makerspace.
 ============

-## Ubbil SeeSD is an open science and open education and open innovation space.
+## Ubbil SeeSD is an open education, open science and open innovation space.

 This year, we are supported by the Clinton Foundation, Oregon State University and by our kind donors.